 An award-winning preacher and Bible teacher, Zachary Bartels has been serving as pastor of Judson Baptist Church in Lansing, Michigan, for nearly ten years.
 He earned his BA in world religions from Cornerstone University and his Masters of Divinity from Grand Rapids Theological Seminary.
 He enjoys film, fine cigars, stimulating conversation, gourmet coffee, reading, writing, and cycling.

-His debut novel, Playing Saint, has been called an “intrigue-filled thriller” (Library Journal) and “a page-turner from the very beginning . . . gripping and realistic” (RT Book Reviews).
-His next book, The Last Con (HarperCollins Christian Fiction) will be released in the summer of 2015.
+His debut novel, Playing Saint, has been called an “intrigue-filled thriller” (Library Journal) and “a page-turner from the very beginning . . . gripping and realistic” (RT Book Reviews) and has been nominated for an Inspy Award and a Carol Award.
+His follow-up, The Last Con (HarperCollins Christian Fiction) has also met with overwhelmingly positive reivews.
+Zachary also hosts the Gut Check Podcast each week with prolific author Ted Kluck.
 He lives in the capital city of a mitten-shaped Midwestern state with his wife Erin and their son.